Chase ends in fiery crash at N. Houston gas station

-HOUSTON -- Firefighters battled big flames at a Chevron gas station in north Houston after a chase that ended in a crash.
+HOUSTON -- Firefighters battled big flames at a Chevron gas station in north Houston Wednesday after a chase ended in a fiery crash.

-Police say they tried to pull over an SUV driver as part of an investigation on Hardy Street, but he or she allegedly refused to stop.

-The driver got onto the Eastex Freeway, eventually leading police to the 1600 block of Collingsworth.
-The driver crashed into the gas pumps and then ran into the store, police say.
-He was quickly taken into custody.
+As security cameras rolled, the SUV hopped a curve, hit a truck, crashed into a gas pump and burst into flames.

 Surveillance cameras captured the crash on video.